 In 2017, BHCC established Voices of Hunger, a state-wide gathering that brought together higher education practitioners and community partners to share best practices in basic needs services and policies.
 The convening, now in its third year, rotates annually to other public colleges, furthering awareness and gathering momentum for this important mission.
 The 2019 Voices of Hunger convening is scheduled for May 31, 2019, at University of Massachusetts Lowell.

-In spring 2019, BHCC’s new Food Pantry, DISH, will open its doors to the BHCC community.
+In fall 2019, BHCC’s new Food Pantry, DISH, will open its doors to the BHCC community.
 Students will have access to resources designed to ensure that all students can meet their basic needs.
 Not only will it enable BHCC to increase non-perishable food offerings, but it will also enable the College to provide new food options such as fruit, vegetables, and milk products.

 Housing and Homelessness